Joni Ernst in Georgia: Senate Runoffs Will Determine if America Takes a 'Socialist Path'

 …. just how important it is to turn out the vote on January 5th or at least to get folks to go out and early vote.
 This election will decide the makeup of the United States Senate.
 And it is so important that we retain the majority in the Senate as Republicans.
 Chuck Schumer has stated that we take Georgia, then they are going to change America.
 We do not want to go down a socialist path we need to keep Dadvid Perdue and Kelly Loeffler in the Untied States Senate.

-Ernst added she spent a significant amount of her life in Georgia, including when she went to now-Columbus State University and when her then-husband served at Fort Benning.
+Ernst added she spent some time during her life in Georgia, including when she went to now-Columbus State University and when her then-husband served at Fort Benning.

 Ernst also mentioned she works with Perdue on the Senate Armed Services Committee.